Lightstreamer/Lightstreamer-example-StockList-client-dojo/README.md

 ## Build

-It is suggested to compress the dojo/dojox/dijit files in a single js source file to minimize startup times:
+It is suggested to compress the dojo/dojox/dijit files in a single js source file to minimize startup times.

 Head for the [Dojo Web Builder](http://build.dojotoolkit.org/) and select the following packages: